deluge-torrent/deluge/docs/userguide/thinclient.md

 The Deluge daemon `deluged` and `deluge-console` should be [installed](/installing) on the server.

-See the [UserGuide/Service service guides] to run `deluged` as a service so that it starts/stops on server boot/shutdown.
+See the [service guides](userguide/service) to run `deluged` as a service so that it starts/stops on server boot/shutdown.
 Substitute any daemon start or stop commands below with the appropriate service commands.

 To debug any problems setting up `deluged` [enable logging](/faq#howdoistartthedaemonwithloggingenabled) and check for errors.